Kerbas-ad-astra/Stock-Revamp/README.md

 	- Fixed loading errors from IVA props.
 (Gated RPM modules behind "NEEDS" blocks, deleted unfinished models.)
 	- Restored a few missing textures.
 	- Fixed RT-20 "Sickle" model and adjusted node location accordingly.
+	- Set up inventory configs for Ven's new parts.

 ## Roadmap

 I'll keep it ticking along as long as nothing breaks too badly with new KSP updates.

+I'd like to make a white alternate texture for the strut and fuel duct (like stock), but so far I haven't made anything that looks good.

 ## Credits